NeuroHope Coaching - supporting parents caring for neurodivergent children, especially during challenging times.

 That journey led me to one core belief: safety and understanding are the foundation for change.

 I founded NeuroHope Coaching to support families in making sense of neurodiversity and finding a more hopeful way forward.
+Through NeuroHope Coaching, I aim to provide some of what I wish we'd had: someone who could help us understand what neurodiversity meant for our family and support us as we found our own path forward.

 What do I offer?